What: Boeing 757 Emergency Landing flight 1745 from Chicago to Los Angeles

 Why: Apparent problem with the hydraulics system.

-First Air flight 7F-866 had to return and make an emergency landing in Montreal, Canada, on September 19th.
+United Airlines flight UA-198 had to divert and make an emergency landing in Tokyo, Japan, on April 22nd.

 The plane landed safely.
-All 69 people aboard remained unhurt.
+All two hundred and fifty-nine people aboard remained unharmed.

 Click to view full size photo at Airliners.net